-Sisters Who Serve is dedicated to securing and providing resources, training, and mentoring to Military Women and Women in Military Families to support their physical, emotional, spiritual, and financial well-being.
+Sisters Who Serve is a California-based 501c3 non-profit organization that is dedicated to securing and providing education, resources, training, and mentoring to Military Women and Women in Military Families to support their physical, emotional, spiritual, and financial well-being.

 Rest easy – your order will be processed on secure servers.